harigabor96/Wildfires/README.md

 ### Self-Service ELT - Dynamic Aggregation and Integration
 The final element of the architecture is a powerful query engine (Photon) which lets the user create aggregations and integration efficiently.
 Here, ad-hoc queries can be written and executed, an analytics-specific schema (Snowflake, Star, etc.) can be applied, tables can be joined, unioned, aggregated, etc. These operations are not necessarily re-calculated every time when a user executes a query as caching query results is supported by Databricks SQL.

 An important element of this tier is UDF support, as some of the complex transformations are impractical or impossible to express through SQL.
-As of yet, this feature isn't included in Databricks SQL, however, there's a workaround that involves developing (and unit testing) the UDFs in separate Scala projects, compiling them to a JAR, and then registering them in Hive as permanent functions:
+As of yet, this feature isn't included in Databricks SQL, however, there's a workaround that involves developing (and unit testing) the UDFs in separate Scala projects, compiling them to a JAR, and then registering them in Hive as permanent functions.

 [https://spark.apache.org/docs/3.3.0/sql-ref-syntax-ddl-create-function.html](https://spark.apache.org/docs/3.3.0/sql-ref-syntax-ddl-create-function.html)